Contents

 You may also need reporting to demonstrate compliance with grant funding requirements, such as the Texas Department of Agriculture’s Community Development Block Grant (CDBG).

-But generating these reports manually can take a lot of time and lead to mistakes, especially when staff have to pull information from multiple systems.
+But generating these reports manually can be time-consuming.
+And it can lead to mistakes, especially when staff have to pull information from multiple systems.

 - Automated Reports.
-“What people love about our reporting is that you can automate it,” William said.
-“If you need a certain report once a month, every quarter, or at the end of the year, we can set them up to be pushed out fully automatically.”
+Are there reports that you need once a month, every quarter, or at the end of the year?
+MCCi Community Development can be configured to be pushed them out automatically.

-“Our use of the GovBuilt platform has evolved a lot since the beginning, and they've kept pace with our needs.
-I've never heard ‘that can't be done’ from anybody at GovBuilt.
+“Our use of the [MCCi] platform has evolved a lot since the beginning, and they've kept pace with our needs.
+I've never heard ‘that can't be done’ from anybody.
 If we need it, they always find a way.”

 Stephan M., County Planner at Pottawatomie County, KS

-From managing application timelines to generating accurate reports and verifying contractor licenses, GovBuilt empowers you to handle complex compliance challenges with confidence.
+From managing timelines to generating accurate reports, MCCi empowers you to handle complex compliance challenges with confidence.

-Ready to see how GovBuilt can transform your permitting process?
-Contact us today to learn more and schedule a demo.
-Let’s work together to make compliance simple and efficient for your agency!
+Ready to see how MCCi Community Development can simplify your permitting process?
+Contact us today to learn more or schedule a demo.
+Let’s work together to make compliance simple and efficient.